shilpa-acog/blog/en/IT-HOME/ldap_password_reset.md

 ## **How to Reset Your LDAP Password**

-**If you?ve forgotten your LDAP password or want to update it, you can reset it yourself by following these steps:**
+**If you've forgotten your LDAP password or want to update it, you can reset it yourself by following these steps:**

 ### **Step-by-Step Instructions**